 Students who are referred to the Center for Wellness Promotion for substance use related concerns (either due to a policy violation, a referral from another student/staff member, or a self-referral) will complete a 15 minute intake with a staff member to assess the best educational resource.
 If referred to BASICS after initial intake, the student will have 2 separate one-hour sessions scheduled 2 weeks apart.
 Over the course of these sessions, students will complete alcohol and drug use assessments, discuss their history of substance use, analyze their current use, review alcohol and drug educational information, and identify ways that they may change their substance use behaviors.
 All information shared by students with BASICS facilitators is kept confidential.

-For students who have been found responsible for violating campus substance use policies and assigned to complete BASICS with our office, the Center for Wellness Promotion works closely with Student Accountability and Conflict Resolution, as well as with Housing and Residence Life, to help students successfully complete their sanctions.
+For students who have been found responsible for violating campus substance use policies and assigned to complete BASICS or other educational programs with our office, the Center for Wellness Promotion works closely with Student Accountability and Conflict Resolution, as well as with Housing and Residence Life, to help students successfully complete their sanctions.
 BASICS is a free service for students - whether sanctioned to complete it by the University or otherwise.

 Frequently asked questions

 what do I do if I am sanctioned to the CWP for an alcohol or drug violation?